Background

 Application Revision

-Prequalification Application revision requests will be sent out through the BEAD Application Portal.
-Applications may undergo up to one (1) round of revisions, and applicants will have three (3) business days to provide responses or additional information to complete the application within the Portal.
+Prequalification and Project Application revision requests will be sent out through the BEAD Application Portal.
+Applicants who receive a revision request will have three (3) business days to provide responses or additional information to complete the application within the Portal.
 Emailed responses will not be accepted.
-Applicants who do not respond to revision requests or who provide incomplete responses will not be eligible to have their Project Applications considered.
+Due to the extremely compressed BEAD timeline, there may not be additional opportunities for revisions.
+Applicants who do not respond to revision requests or who provide incomplete responses risk consideration of their Project Applications.

 BEAD Application Portal